jhopia/me/README.md

 - Relationships
 - OUTCOME DRIVEN

-# What I Am Looking For
+# If I am OPEN, What I Am Looking For
 Working for a company that values Culture, Psychological Saftey, Continuous Learning, and giving a high integrity resource an opportunity to show value through Outcomes and Objectives.

 If you have opportunties in the following areas, hit me up, email is below.